rus-cert/ssh-u2f-drafts/ssh-u2f.md

 Also Trust on First Registration can be implemented on the server when users are migrated to Two Factor Authentication.

-# Future work

-The userauth types "u2f-register" and "u2f" are not bound to a specific key type.
-It is recommended the key types used for U2F always start with "ssh-u2f-" to distinguish them from other key types, so they can be stored together with them in an "authorized_keys" file.

 # Acknowledgments

 TBA